 I don’t approve of Vlad’s actions (although I can understand them), but it bodes well that Phantom seems intent on directly addressing them as inappropriate.
 It suggests a story that’s not only presenting an active female protagonist, but fighting for her right to stand toe-to-toe with the paranormal pretty-boys.
 There’s room for strong character growth and a valuable argument about female agency here, so I hope to see that play out in the coming weeks.

 The greatest hurdle to Phantom being good clean fun is the supernatural age-gap element.
 As is common in these stories, the boys are all significantly older than Ton—like, “knew her great-grandmother personally” levels of older.
 And I’m not clear on if Ton is in high school or college, though the end credits lead me to believe it’s the former.
+[UPDATE: Ton and Shinyao are in college.]
 Whatever the case, given the genre, it seems real likely this series will develop an age-gap romance.

 As we’ve discussed in the past, age-gap relationships aren’t inherently toxic, but they are always worrying.
 Phantom has couched its story in a number of fantastical elements that help create a layer of unreality (nobody’s going to run into a centuries-old vampire in the real world, after all) and has thus far taken care to balance the power between Ton and the boys as much as possible.